 North York Harvest Food Bank

-According a report by Shred-It, SOCAN’s partnership with them and dedication to recycling helped save no fewer than 330 trees in 2015.
+According to a report by Shred-It, SOCAN’s partnership with them and dedication to recycling helped save no fewer than 158 trees in 2016.

 Sick Kids Corporate IceWave Challenge

 SOCAN colleagues, relatives and friends participated again in the annual Corporate IceWave Challenge, Toronto’s largest indoor beach volleyball tournament, in support of children receiving treatment for cancer at the Hospital for Sick Children in Toronto.

 SOCAN Sessions help to connect employees with the songwriters, composers and music publishers we represent, who, just like them, are working towards excellence in their careers.
 In 2016, employees were treated to a record-breaking number of exclusive and interactive live performances by SOCAN members Kevin Parent, The Heartbroken, Andy Kim, Fast Romantics, Rosie Valland, Amylie and André Papanicolaou to name a few.